Our latest release from our new album, Something More Is Here:

 There are 6 songs based on Solomon’s words and deeds from 1 Kings, and 6-1/2 songs (track 1 is a short intro to track 2) based on portions from his book of poetry, Ecclesiastes.
 As great as the Old Testament writings are per se, there’s always something more, something deeper, that God would reveal to us regarding Himself in light of His New Testament economy.
 This is what we intend to convey through these musically immersive and illustrative songs.

 The CD and mp3s are exclusively available from our website and our Bandcamp page.
 On all other streaming platforms, the album will only be released as singles–one single per month, through October 2021.
 Listen to samples and order your copy here to get all 13 songs as high quality mp3 downloads instantly.
 The CD’s will be shipped to you within one business day.

-We’re writing songs for our next album on Job and Proverbs.
-Take a sneak peak with these live played demos:
+We’re currently recording songs for our next album on Job and Proverbs.
+Take a sneak peak with these live played, one minute demos: